-System Presentation 1 to 5 points
+System Presentation

 The system installer/builder will be given a specific amount of time to describe the vehicle and system and point out any special elements of the vehicle's mobile electronics installation, such as hidden components, installation techniques, special efforts in system Creative Elements, operation of the system, precautions, etc. - that may affect the judging.
 The Judge will not interrupt the presenter during this time.